-Vision Zero is an ambitious goal to eliminate all serious traffic injuries and fatalities while ensuring safe, healthy, and equitable mobility for all road users.
+Vision Zero is an ambitious goal to eliminate all traffic injuries and fatalities while ensuring safe, healthy, and equitable mobility for all road users.

-This includes people who walk, ride a bike, use a mobility aid, take the bus or drive.
+This includes people who walk, ride a bike, take the bus or drive.

 Why a Road Safety Action Plan (RSAP)?